mgoellnitz/trackdown/issues.md

 *mirror*

-TrackDown should be capable of translating [Bitbucket.org](https://bitbucket.org/) JSON exports of tickets to the special markdown format given here as a mirror for offline use.
+TrackDown should be capable of translating [Bitbucket.org](https://bitbucket.org/) JSON exports of tickets to the special Markdown format given here as a mirror for offline use.

 Martin Goellnitz / Sat Dec 3 13:05:30 2016 [53f1165e8e009ca843909c6d67daaabc7a318f6c](https://github.com/mgoellnitz/trackdown/commit/53f1165e8e009ca843909c6d67daaabc7a318f6c)